majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 This paper is important for the conceptual foundation of Phase 4 because it demonstrates that the underlying objective of human movement may be **composite**.

-It supports considering multiple candidate objective components instead of assuming that human movement is governed by one simple criterion.
+It supports the idea that we should consider multiple candidate objective components rather than assume that human behavior is governed by one simple criterion.

-However, the paper does **not** justify assuming that the objective of human locomotion consists of effort + smoothness.
+However, this paper does **not** justify assuming that human locomotion has an objective such as:

+`effort + smoothness`

 For our project:

-> **Effort, smoothness, stability, energy, robustness, task success, etc. must remain candidate hypotheses until supported by locomotion literature and experiments.**
+> **Effort, smoothness, stability, energy, robustness, task success, etc. must remain candidate hypotheses until supported by locomotion-specific literature and experiments.**

-The paper is therefore relevant to **objective representation and learning**, but not sufficient evidence for the final H1 locomotion objective.
+The paper is therefore highly relevant to **objective representation and IOC**, but it is not direct evidence for the final H1 locomotion objective.

 ---